 The Florida Clean Marina Program encourages all marinas, boatyards, marine retailers, yacht clubs and military marinas throughout the state to participate.
-For further information on program qualifications, visit Simple Steps to Designation.
+For information on program qualifications, visit Simple Steps to Designation.

-There is a direct link between Florida and the marine industry, making clean water essential to the livelihood and well-being of communities.
+There is a direct link between Florida's water quality and the marine industry, making clean water essential to the livelihood and well-being of communities.
 By becoming a designated location, facilities pledge to maintain and improve the state’s waterways by reducing or eliminating the release of harmful substances and phasing out practices that can damage aquatic environments.
 With thousands of recreational boating facilities, mariner vessels and ecotourism opportunities in the state of Florida, the implementation of environmental Best Management Practices within the marina community is crucial to preserving the state’s natural resources.

 Currently there are 301 Clean Marina, 46 Clean Boatyard, 20 Clean Marine Retailer, and 16 Clean and Resilient Marina designations.
 To explore the list of certified facilities, visit Designated Clean Marinas.